GiantSteps/GS_API/examples/JUCEPython/README.md

 =====
 this VST Plugin is for testing purpose only .

+this VST loads a python file (python/VSTPlugin.py) and implement a basic API for :
+* display and play a GSPattern
+* calling python functions from VST UI

+###Interface
-a basic interface allow to show python file being processed, reloading it and autowatch changes on the file the file is in the VST bundle, under Resources/python
+a basic interface allow to show python file being processed, reloading it and autowatch the file(reload each time the file is modified) the file is in the VST bundle, under Resources/python

 you need to install python gsapi first see GS_API readme